godspeedsystems/gs-documentation/docs/saarthi/advanced-usage/available-tools/use-mcp-tool.md

 ## What It Does

-This tool allows Roo to access specialized functionality provided by external MCP servers.
-Each MCP server can offer multiple tools with unique capabilities, extending Roo beyond its built-in functionality.
+This tool allows Saarthi to access specialized functionality provided by external MCP servers.
+Each MCP server can offer multiple tools with unique capabilities, extending Saarthi beyond its built-in functionality.
 The system validates arguments against schemas, manages server connections, and processes responses of various content types (text, image, resource).

 ## When is it used?